TurboGears/tg2docs/docs/turbogears/kajiki-xml-templates.rst

 inheritance as Kajiki uses **blocks** instead of **XInclude** and **XPath**.

-Simple templates hierarchies (like the one coming from TurboGears quickstart) can be moved to Kajiki blocks in a matter of seconds through the Kajiki ``autoblocks`` feature.
-Autoblocks will automatically create inclusion blocks whenever a tag with the given name is found.
-So in case of simple hierarchies we can easily remove the ``py:match`` and rely on ``autoblocks``.
+Simple templates hierarchies (like the one coming from TurboGears quickstart) can be moved to Kajiki blocks in a matter of seconds through the ``gearbox patch`` command.

 .. note::